28 Move Beyond Writer’s Block

 Mind Mapping Example

-Below, you’ll find an example of a mind map created about global warming.
+Below, is an example of a mind map created about global warming.
 Look at the main ideas, supporting details, examples, cause and effect relationships, and conclusions.
 Notice how there are a combination of words, images, and colours to help visualize the topic, organize information, and make connections.

 Mind Map for Global Warming showing ideas that relate to cause, hindrances, and effects.